-Internal Preferred Shares
+Class B Preferred Shares

-Holders of Internal Preferred Shares shall not be entitled to receive notice of, to attend or to vote at any meeting of the Shareholders, except as required by law.
-The Internal Preferred Shares are retractable and redeemable at the option of the holder thereof and Pembina, respectively.
-The price or consideration payable at which each Internal Preferred Share shall be retracted or redeemed (the "Redemption Amount") shall be the fair market value of the consideration received thereof as determined by the Board of Directors at the time of issuance of the Internal Preferred Shares, as adjusted from time to time pursuant to the terms of the Internal Preferred Shares.
+Holders of Class B Preferred Shares are not entitled to receive notice of, to attend or to vote at any meeting of the Shareholders, except as required by law.
+The Class B Preferred Shares are retractable and redeemable at the option of the holder thereof and Pembina, respectively.

-If at any time a holder of Internal Preferred Shares ceases to be, or is not, a direct or indirect wholly owned subsidiary of Pembina, Pembina, with or without knowledge of such event, shall be deemed, without further action or notice, to have automatically redeemed all of the Internal Preferred Shares held by such holder in exchange for the Redemption Amount.
+If at any time a holder of Class B Preferred Shares ceases to be, or is not, a direct or indirect wholly owned subsidiary of Pembina, Pembina, with or without knowledge of such event, shall be deemed, without further action or notice, to have automatically redeemed all of the Class B Preferred Shares held by such holder in exchange for the Redemption Amount.

-The holders of Internal Preferred Shares shall be entitled to receive, if and when declared by the Board of Directors, preferential non-cumulative dividends based on the Redemption Amount applicable to such shares at the rate to be set by the Board of Directors.

-Upon the liquidation, dissolution or winding-up of Pembina, the holders of Internal Preferred Shares shall be entitled to receive for each such share, in priority to the holders of Common Shares, the Redemption Amount per share together with all declared but unpaid dividends thereon.
+The holders of Class B Preferred Shares shall be entitled to receive, if and when declared by the Board of Directors, preferential non-cumulative dividends and upon the liquidation, dissolution or winding-up of Pembina, the holders of Class B Preferred Shares shall be entitled to receive for each such share, in priority to the holders of Common Shares, the redemption amount as set out in Pembina's articles per share together with all declared but unpaid dividends thereon.